 I was watching a TV show the other night called The Embassy.
 It is about the Australian embassy in Bangkok and how they deal with the various problems travelers run into.
 Anything from lost passports, to Aussie blokes having money troubles with their Thai girlfriends.

-Towards the end of one episode there was a story about an Australian guy who was in jail in Phuket.
+Towards the end of one episode, there was a story about an Australian guy who was in jail in Phuket.
 He was in jail for fraud.
-His son was featured in the story trying to raise the bail money to get out of jail.
+His son was featured in the story trying to raise the bail money to help his dad get out of jail.

 The strangest thing though was that I had met this guy in Bali.
 I won’t write his name here, but if you watch that TV show, you can find out who I am talking about.
 He leased a hotel for a while in Bali near where I live.

 He was a friendly guy and quite welcoming.
 He ran a hotel in Thailand before coming to Bali so had many funny stories to tell.
 He did have a lot of trouble employing people for his hotel in Bali.
 Staff would barely last a few weeks before so they were fired or they moved on.